atomb/secdev18-saw/slides/saw-tutorial.md

 # Exercises: FFS

-1. Run the equivalence proofs in `ffs_eq.saw` and `ffs_harness.saw`
+1. (TODO: remove) Run the equivalence proofs in `ffs_eq.saw` and `ffs_harness.saw`

 2. Port the FFS code to use `uint64_t`

     * Translate both reference and implementation

-    * Which one is wrong?
+    * Try to prove equivalence (and don't worry if you fail)

-2. Try to break the FFS code, in obvious and subtle ways
+3. Try to break the FFS code, in obvious and subtle ways

     * Can you make it do the wrong thing and not be caught?

-3. Try to discover the "haystack" bug in `ffs_bug`
+4. Try to discover the "haystack" bug in `ffs_bug`

     * Use random testing (`ffs_bug_fail.saw`)